 10. She opened a disco at the Malacañan Palace.

 Impossible is nothing, especially for someone as ‘Imeldific’ as Imelda Marcos.

 In the May 2015 issue of Esquire Philippines, George Mercado revisits his early years as Malacañang’s official DJ.
 You read that right–a radio disc jockey working at a disco inside the official residence of the Philippine president.

 Turns out, it was Imelda Marcos herself who opened it in 1978 as a venue for her after-parties.
 In this place, she would welcome and rub elbows with foreign dignitaries and Hollywood celebrities–the likes of Sean Connery, George Hamilton, Doris Duke, Don King, Henry Kissinger as well as big names in the local entertainment scene.

-Located at the third floor of the Main Palace, the dance hall was where the ageing Imelda showcased her dancing skills, which were limited to swaying of her hips and swinging of hands.
+Located on the third floor of the Main Palace, the dance hall was where the aging Imelda showcased her dancing skills, which were limited to the swaying of her hips and swinging of hands.
 The First Lady loved dancing so much that she had a mirror ball installed at her New York apartment.

 The gracious host that she was, Imelda did everything to please her visitors.
 She hired a band to play ballroom music (an alternative to disco) and even went as far as cooking asparagus in front of her guests.

 The Palace disco, later converted into a gym under Arroyo administration, was equipped with the state-of-the-art technology.
 George Mercado remembers the Times Square Computerized Lighting System, which could be programmed to do everything on its own.
 It also had a bubble machine, a lighted dance floor, and food stations where one could enjoy Filipino food from Via Mare and Japanese dishes from Kimpura.